FrontEnd-classroom-assignments/budget-tracker/README.md

 **Note:** If the selected type is **Expense**, the amount should be saved as a negative value.

 ### Create a new component: `BudgetItems`
 This component will be responsible for displaying the list of budget items in a table format.
-Show each item's description, amount, type, and date in the table.
+Show each item's description, amount and date in the table.

 Include a "Delete" button for each row to remove items from the list.